 |Subscribe | What is RSS|

-Fort Moultrie is administered by the National Park Service as a unit of Fort Sumter National Monument.
-Located at 1214 Middle Street, Sullivan's Island, South Carolina, the fort and visitor center are open daily from 9:00-5:00 except for New Year's, Thanksgiving and Christmas Days.
-The entrance fee to tour Fort Moultrie is $3.00 for adults (16-61), $1.o0 for seniors (62+) or $5.00 for a family.
+Fort Moultrie is administered by the National park Service as a unit of Fort Sumter National Monument.
+Located at 1214 Middle Street, Sullivan’s Island, South Carolina, the fort and visitor center are open daily from 9:00-5:00 except for New Year’s, Thanksgiving, and Christmas Days.
+An entrance fee to tour Fort Moultrie is normally charged.
 For more information, call (843) 883-3123.